 Cosigner is at Financial Risk

-The main downside of using a cosigner is that if you make late payments or don’t make payments at all, your cosigner is left to pick up the pieces.
+The main risk of using a cosigner is that if you make late payments or don’t make payments at all, your cosigner is left to pick up the pieces.
 Not only could their credit be damaged, but they could owe a significant amount of money to repay the loan balance, which may become immediately due.

 This can damage your relationship with your cosigner, whether a family member, friend, or spouse.